 Sen. Lisa Blunt Rochester (D-DE):

 Thank you Chairman Budd.
 And thanks to your attendance Director Kratsios.
-I’ve some questions right here and I won’t get to all of them, however I form of wish to comply with up on that final line of questioning as a result of I do know for myself, I’ve put issues in the ChatGPT that have been incorrect about myself.
-And so for me, the query is not about woke or sleepy, however it’s about sensible or dumb.
-And so what comes out is what’s put in, appropriate?
+I’ve some questions right here and I may not get to all of them, however I form of need to observe up on that final line of questioning as a result of I do know for myself, I’ve put issues in the ChatGPT that have been fallacious about myself.
+And so for me, the query is not about woke or sleepy, but it surely’s about good or dumb.
+And so what comes out is what’s put in, right?

 Michael Kratsios: